evanoya/MC_GPU/README.md

 # MC_GPU
-GPU parallel Monte Carlo code for patchy particles
+GPU parallel Monte Carlo code for patchy particles with the model potential described in D.tracey,E.G. Noya, and J.P.K.
+Doye, The Journal of chemical physics 151, 224506 (2019).

 Instructions for compilation: